 Let me preface this by saying you should never get any credit cards if you don’t have the cash to cover your purchases.
 Pay your credit cards off in full each month, and never pay interest!
 Also, it’s best to open these cards over several months, because most of them require you to spend $2,000 – $3,000 within 3 months of account opening to receive the bonuses.
 If you open 3 cards at once, you may have to spend unnecessarily just to receive your bonuses.
 My links are for the best deals I could find online (at the time of writing this), and some of them will give me referral bonuses if you sign up.

 - Flight Points – I recommend either the AMEX Platinum Delta SkyMiles or the AMEX Gold Delta SkyMiles card.
 For most, I’d probably lean towards the Gold card.
-After spending $3,000 in the first 3 months, you’ll receive 60k SkyMiles.
-Get a $50 statement credit after your first Delta purchase.
+At the time of writing this, after spending $2,000 in the first 3 months, you’ll receive 60k SkyMiles.
+Another 10k points after your first card anniversary.
 No annual fee the first year, $95 afterwards.
-If you go with the Platinum card, you’ll get 70k bonus miles after spending $3,000 in the first 3 months. $100 statement credit after first Delta purchase, but has a $195 annual fee.
+If you go with the Platinum card, you’ll get 80k bonus miles after spending $3,000 in the first 3 months.
+Another 20k points after your card anniversary, but it has a $195 annual fee.
 After your first year, you receive a domestic companion pass every year, so someone can fly with you for free after paying for your own ticket.
-Use my links to sign up, and I’ll get a 10k point bonus.
+Use my links to sign up, and I’ll get some extra bonus points.
 If you and your spouse/friend both want/need the points.
 Apply then refer your significant other.
-That way the first applicant will get 10k bonus points for the second applicant.
+That way the first applicant will get 10-15k bonus points for the second applicant.

 And if you need a few more points for another hotel or car rentals, there’s always the Chase Sapphire Reserve card.
 I’ve talked about the perks of this card on my Products I Use page, but you can basically get $750 worth of travel credit with their sign up bonus.
 IF YOU WANT THIS CARD, SIGN UP FOR IT BEFORE ANY OF THE OTHERS.
 Chase does not like giving this card to people like me that have applied for a bunch of other credit cards recently.
 If you get declined and otherwise have good credit, you may consider calling them up and ask Chase if you can allocate some of your credit limit from one card over to this one (worked for me).